Quick Search:

 Notes:

-- The "Cloud Transfer" function of the mobile app can help you easily transfer iCloud Photos to Google Photos or vice versa on your mobile phone.
+• The "Cloud Transfer" function can help you easily copy iCloud Photos to Google Photos or vice versa.

-Solution 2: Sync Google Photos to iCloud with Google Takeout
+Solution 2: Manually Sync Google Photos to iCloud on Your Computer [2 Options]

 Before you start moving photos, you may want to review and remove unwanted screenshots, wallpapers, and other images from Google Photos.
 After that, you'll need to use Google's export service to get copies of your photos from Google Photos, then manually upload those copies to iCloud Photos.
 Here's how to do it: